vonderborch/CS360/README.md

 - Lab 5: Prints disk information on a ext2 file system.
 - Lab 5 Prelab: Prints disk information on a ext2 file system (less than the actual lab above).
 - Lab 6: A preliminary setup of the end project implementing some basic commands.
 - End: Implementation of a shell working on an ext2 file system.
-I only had time to implement Level 1, so it is missing some more advanced commands like cat, cp, etc., but what is there works nearly perfectly.
+I only had time to implement Level 1, so it is missing some more advanced commands like cat, cp, etc., but what is there worked nearly perfectly.